Course Guide for your final project on the SUNY Broome Library page:

-One of the most powerful and moving aspects of Black Panther is that its fierce Afrofuturism allows us to reimagine the African past.
+One of the most powerful aspects of the Black Panther franchise is its fierce Afrofuturism, which allows us to reimagine the African past.
 What if other African nations had had a resource like Wakanda’s vibranium?
 What if Wakanda had shared its resources instead of being isolationist and self-protective?
-What if an African nation had had a powerful weapon against European colonizers?
+What if an African nation had really had a powerful weapon against European colonizers?
 How would the history of the continent and its peoples have been different?

 Final Project: What If?

-For your final project, you will be imagining an alternate history, and making a document about its impact on Black music.
+For your final project, you will be imagining an alternative Black history, and making a document about its impact on Black music.
 If history was different, how would the music be different?

-- The recent YA novel Dread Nation, by Justina Ireland, is about the derailment of the Civil War by zombies.
-Black girls like heroine Jane McKeene go to special combat academies to learn to be zombie fighters.
+- The 2018 YA novel Dread Nation, by Justina Ireland, is about the derailment of the Civil War by zombies.
+Black girls like heroine Jane McKeene go to special combat academies to train as zombie fighters.

-- The song “The Deep,” by Daveed Diggs’s rap group clipping, is about an undersea civilization populated by the descendants of African women thrown overboard during the Middle Passage, who learned to breathe underwater.
+- The song “The Deep,” by Daveed Diggs’s rap group clipping, is about an fictional undersea civilization populated by the descendants of African women thrown overboard during the Transatlantic slave trade, who learned to breathe underwater.

 - The song also inspired a sci-fi novel by Rivers Solomon.